 There are some key things you’ll want to arrange before arriving.
 This includes things like an international driving licence, accommodation and education if you have school-aged children.

-Get a record of any documentation you may need (such as rental references and school reports), so that you’re not trying to coordinate from overseas once you’ve moved.
+Get a record of any documentation you may need (such as rental references and school reports), so that you’re not trying to coordinate from outside the UK once you’ve moved.

 10. Pay all your bills

 Contact your gas, electricity, water, telephone, TV and broadband suppliers to inform them of your changing circumstances and pay any outstanding bills.

 Make sure your post doesn't get lost by setting up a redirect to your new home, or perhaps a family member.

 A fully comprehensive one-way travel insurance policy can cover you for your belongings, illness, travel delays, missed departure and airline failure.

 13. Check your phone is unlocked